lescai-teaching/eduomics/docs/usage.md

 ## Best Practices

-1. **Start Small**: Begin with chr22 simulations before moving to larger chromosomes
+1. **Start Small**: Begin with small chromosomes (e.g. chr22) before moving to larger chromosomes.
-2. **Test First**: Always run the test profile before your custom simulations
+2. **Test First**: Always run the test profile before your custom simulations.
-3. **Plan Storage**: Simulations can generate several GB of data per sample
+3. **Plan Storage**: Simulations can generate several GB of data per sample.
-4. **Document Parameters**: Keep track of simulation parameters for reproducibility
+4. **Document Parameters**: Keep track of simulation parameters for reproducibility.
-5. **Validate Results**: Check that simulations meet your educational objectives
+5. **Validate Results**: Check that simulations meet your educational objectives.

 ## Getting Help

-- **Pipeline Issues**: Open an issue on the [GitHub repository](https://github.com/nf-core/eduomics/issues)
+- **Pipeline Issues**: Open an issue on the [GitHub repository](https://github.com/nf-core/eduomics/issues).
-- **Usage Questions**: Join the [nf-core Slack](https://nf-co.re/join/slack) #eduomics channel
+- **Usage Questions**: Join the [nf-core Slack](https://nf-co.re/join/slack) #eduomics channel.
-- **Educational Applications**: Contact the development team for teaching-specific guidance
+- **Educational Applications**: Contact the development team for teaching-specific guidance.

 ## Next Steps

 After running your simulations:

-1. **Review the output structure** (see [output documentation](output.md))
+1. **Review the output structure** (see [output documentation](output.md)).
-2. **Design your teaching workflow** using the generated data
+2. **Design your teaching workflow** using the generated data.
-3. **Create assessment materials** based on the known ground truth
+3. **Create assessment materials** based on the known ground truth.
-4. **Share your educational scenarios** with the community
+4. **Share your educational scenarios** with the community.

-The eduomics pipeline provides a foundation for evidence-based bioinformatics education where students can validate their analytical skills against known biological truth.
+The eduomics pipeline provides a foundation for problem-based learning where students can validate their analytical skills against known biological truth.